-We are a vertically-integrated, multi-state owner and operator of licensed cannabis cultivation, processing and dispensary facilities, and a developer, producer and distributor of innovative branded cannabis and CBD products in the United States.
-Although we are committed to creating a national retail brand and portfolio of branded cannabis and cannabidiol ("CBD") products recognized in the United States, cannabis currently remains illegal under U.S. federal law.
+We are a vertically-integrated, multi-state owner and operator of licensed cannabis cultivation, processing and dispensary facilities in the United States.
+Although we are committed to creating a national retail brand and portfolio of branded cannabis products recognized in the United States, cannabis currently remains illegal under U.S. federal